Grauenwolf/PackIT/README.md

 For now we'll leave the `IPackingListCommandService` interface in place.
 But the long-term plan should be to throw it away and build some proper integration tests.

+## Round 15 - General Cleanup of PackIT.Infrastructure

+This round is dedicated to moving things around in the Infrastructure project.
+This includes eliminating namespaces that are too small, breaking up files that contain multiple classes, moving classes so that they are close to the classes that depend on them, etc.

+* Namespace `Commands.Handlers` is rolled up into `Commands`.
+* Namespace `Const` is merged into `Policies.Gender`, which is where its only class is used.
+* Namespace `DTO.External` is merged into `Services`, which is where its only class is used.
+* Namespace `DTO` is merged into `Queries`.
+The remaining DTOs are all concerned with the query service.
+* Namespace `EF.Queries.Handlers` is merged into `Queries`.
+* Namespace `EF.Options` is eliminated.
+Its only class is moved into the project root.
+* `IPackingListReadService` and `PostgresPackingListReadService` are moved into `Commands`.
+Despite the name, they are actually used for write operations.
+* Namespaces `Policies.Gender`, `Policies.Temperature`, and `Policies.Universal` are all rolled up into `Policies`.
+* Namespace `Policies` is moved to `Factories\Policies`.
+* Namespace `ValueObjects` is merged into `Factories\Policies`.
+* Namespace `Exceptions` is split between `Commands` and `Factories` as appropriate.
+* Namespace `Factories` is moved to `Commands\Factories` to put it closer to the service code that uses it.
+* The model/DTO classes in `Commands` are moved into new namespace `Commands\Models`.
+* The model/DTO classes in `Queries` are moved into new namespace `Queries\Models`.
+* Files with multiple classes are split up.
+* Files are renamed to match the class name.

 # PackIT